ianjoshi/green-code-analyzer/README.md

 2. Applying predefined rules to identify inefficient patterns
 3. Generating appropriate warnings and suggestions
 4. Visualizing results in the editor (VS Code extension) or terminal output

+## Contributing

+We welcome contributions to GreenCodeAnalyzer!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+## Code of Conduct

+We are committed to fostering an open and welcoming environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for participation in our community.